ColinKennedy/rez_developer_packages/rez_sphinx/documentation/source/using_sphinx_rtd_theme.rst

    rez-pip --install sphinx-rtd-theme==1.0.0 --python-version=3 --release

 You're ready to build.
-If you haven't set up your documentation once before, follow the steps in :ref:`getting_started`.
+If you haven't set up your documentation once before, follow the steps in :doc:`getting_started`.
 Otherwise, run your usual build
 command:

 .. code-block:: sh